 This is not the premise of the latest installment of the popular "Call of Duty" video game series.
-Nor is it the beginning of a dystopian military thriller starring Tom Cruise (though it could be).
-No, this was just another day at the fourth annual International Army Games, which concluded about a month ago.
-With over 30 nations participating in 28 events staged in seven countries, the games are an international affair.
+Nor is it the beginning of a dystopic military thriller starring Tom Cruise (though it could be).
+No, this was just another day at the fourth annual International Army Games (IAG), which concluded about a month ago.
+With over 30 nations participating in 28 events staged in seven countries, the games are ostensibly an international affair.
 But make no mistake, the competition is a loud and proud production of the Russian Ministry of Defense.
-And we mustn't confuse this affair with other military "Olympics" like the Military World Games, in which athletes representing global militaries compete in traditional sports.
-The International Army Games are largely the brainchild of Russian Defense Minister Sergei Shoigu, who has called them a "holiday of peaceful weapons."
-Shoigu and his ministry stress that the event is about camaraderie and cooperation, and I'm sure those sentiments are present to an extent.
-Ultimately, though, the International Army Games are all about firepower, and its most popular contests feature all manner of tanks, cutting-edge aircraft and heavy artillery.
+And we mustn't confuse this affair with other military "Olympics" like the Military World Games, featuring athletes representing...

 To empower members to confidently understand and navigate a continuously changing and complex global environment.